Stop Wandering, Find the Keys: LLMs Discriminate Key States for Efficient Multi-Agent Exploration: Proof of Proposition 1

-Random walk is a fundamental stochastic process, formed by successive summation of independent, identically distributed random variables~\citep{lawler2010random}.
+\begin{proof} Random walk is a fundamental stochastic process, formed by successive summation of independent, identically distributed random variables~\cite{lawler2010random}.
 This work considers the one-dimensional asymmetric random walk problem, where an agent starts at $x=0$ and aims to reach $x=N\in\mathbb{N^+}, N>1$.
-The expected first hitting time considered as the metric of performance, implying the average computational time complexity~\citep{yu2008new}.
-Below is the proof of Proposition~\ref{randomwalk_lemma}.
+We use the expected first hitting time as a measure of performance, which corresponds to the average computational time complexity in this setting~\cite{yu2008new}.

-Firstly, we can prove the expected first hitting time within the default setting through the application of martingale theory.
-According to the problem setting, we can define the movement at each time step as: $M_0=0$, $M_1, M_2...$ are i.i.d. random variables with distribution $P(M_i=1) = p, P(M_i=-1)=1-p, p\in(0.5,1)$.
-Then the position of agent after n steps can be represented as: